jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 	- Computation happens almost entirely on end-user devices, need to host massive infrastructure goes way down (unless you are doing heavy ML and info processing, which most companies are not)
 	- New markets for lending compute to the masses rather than just to programmers and tech companies
 	- Almost all the grunt work of data transformations is eliminated so companies can focus on business logic
-	- GDPR compliance built-in, users have freedom to manage their own data
+	- [[thoughts/GDPR|GDPR]] compliance built-in, users have freedom to manage their own data
 - Meta-meditations: this was incredibly helpful to iron out philosophy a bit more.
 I think this is starting to make more sense from both a user and company perspective, but only for people who *care* about these sorts of things.
 I think end-game is getting my Mom to understand why this is important.

 ### July 9th